xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 ---
 <INTRODUCTION>

 Katalon Studio partially supports Hybrid Mobile App.
-You can use Mobile keywords to automate your app but Katalon’s Mobile Spy/Recorder doesn’t support detecting elements.
+You can use mobile keywords to automate your app but Katalon’s Mobile Spy/Recorder doesn’t support detecting elements.
 Hence, this tutorial shows you how to capture elements in hybrid Android apps with Appium and Chrome Devtools under the control of [Android WebView](https://developer.android.com/reference/android/webkit/WebView).

 > Requirements
 >